Find Affordable College Courses

 59 Yearly Graduations

 University of Arkansas comes in at #14 on our list of the most popular colleges offering master's degrees in engineering.
 Roughly 27,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
-During the 2020-2021 academic year, 59 people received their master's degree in engineering from UARK.
-Around 22% of these students were from an underrepresented racial-ethnic group, and 14% were women.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+During the most recent year for which we have data, 59 people received their master's degree in engineering from UARK.
+Of these students, 24% were women and 16% were members of underrepresented racial-ethnic groups.
+University of Arkansas engineering graduates who receive their master's degree go on to jobs earning a median salary of $102,396.

 #14